lamw/vcf-automated-lab-deployment/README.md

 Before you can run the script, you will need to edit the script and update a number of variables to match your deployment environment.
 Details on each section is described below including actual values used in my home lab environment.

-This section describes the credentials to your physical vCenter Server in which the vSphere with Tanzu lab environment will be deployed to:
+This section describes the credentials to your physical vCenter Server in which the VCF lab environment will be deployed to:
 ```console
 $VIServer = "FILL-ME-IN"
 $VIUsername = "FILL-ME-IN"